Layan002/Mechanical-task-3-Robot-Arm-with-6-joints/README.md

 >The "gripper" was a sub-assembly in the "robot arm assembly".

 # Parts
-- I've created about 21 parts (without taking account to the parts that I took it as ready-made)!! <br>
+- I've created about 21 parts (without taking account to the parts that I took it as ready-made e.g screws and servos)!! <br>

 ## Base component images
 <img src= "https://github.com/user-attachments/assets/ab98b04b-e7eb-457b-b877-85aeeb8b8cf7" alt= "img" width= 400>